Costco Wholesale Corporation (COST) Reveals an Earnings Mystery

 Analysts’ Opinion of COST

 Many brokerage firms have already submitted their reports for COST stocks, with Telsey Advisory Group repeating the rating for COST by listing it as a “Outperform.”
-The predicted price for COST in the upcoming period, according to Telsey Advisory Group is $430 based on the research report published on November 30th of the previous year 2020.
+The predicted price for COST in the upcoming period, according to Telsey Advisory Group is $375 based on the research report published on March 05th of the current year 2021.

-Telsey Advisory Group, on the other hand, stated in their research note that they expect to see COST reach a price target of $390.
-The rating they have provided for COST stocks is “Outperform” according to the report published on November 17th, 2020.
+Telsey Advisory Group, on the other hand, stated in their research note that they expect to see COST reach a price target of $430, previously predicting the price at $390.
+The rating they have provided for COST stocks is “Outperform” according to the report published on November 30th, 2020.

-Jefferies gave a rating of “Buy” to COST, setting the target price at $435 in the report published on October 16th of the previous year.
+Telsey Advisory Group gave a rating of “Outperform” to COST, setting the target price at $390 in the report published on November 17th of the previous year.

 Insider Trading